When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Kitties will not like these for the sweet flavor.
 These treats are incredibly high in fat and can make bellies feel full quickly.
 Kitties may appreciate this, but nothing about this food is healthy for them.

 If your cat ate a donut, observing her for any signs and symptoms of sickness or poisoning is essential.
 It is best to contact your veterinarian for further advice and instruction if it is a chocolate donut.
-Most of the time, your kitty will be okay but may experience stomach distress, pain, vomiting, and diarrhea.
+Your kitty will usually be okay but may experience stomach distress, pain, vomiting, and diarrhea.
 If your pet devoured an entire donut or a large amount of chocolate, it might be necessary to take them to the vet for an examination.

 Feline Nutritional Needs

-There are plenty of healthier, tastier options to give a kitty that will not pose as much of a risk and have some actual nutritional value for a kitty.
+There are plenty of healthier, tastier options to give a kitty that will not pose as much risk and have some actual nutritional value.
 They love meat, so try to stick to meat-based treats.
 There are plenty to choose from.
 Freeze-dried treats are an excellent, tasty alternative with nutritional benefits.
-Kitties also love catnip, and there are plenty of scrumptious catnip-filled treat options to try.
+Kitties also love catnip, and there are plenty of scrumptious catnip-filled treat options to try. you can also try cat-safe ice cream or make your own as a fun treat.

 Vital Essentials Freeze Dried Treats